 Divide the paste evenly among 8 silicone cupcake liners or freeze ice cube trays.

 Use in any desired recipe as a burst of flavor and enjoy!

 - Freeze and store in an airtight container for up to a month.

 Chicken Coconut Curry

-To use flavor bombs, add the frozen flavor bombs to a pan with 3/4 cup water and boil, stirring to melt it.
-Add a can of coconut milk.
-Add a pound of cubed chicken and cook until tender and cooked through, about 20 minutes.
+To use flavor bombs, add about 4 ounces of frozen flavor bombs to a pan with 3/4 cup water and boil, stirring to melt them.
+Stir in a can of coconut milk, a pound of cubed chicken and cook until tender and cooked through, about 20 minutes.
 Taste and season with more salt if needed.
-Stir in a cup of plain full fat yogurt, and juice of half a lime, if you like and chopped fresh cilantro.
+Stir in a cup of plain full-fat yogurt, and juice of half a lime, if you like, and chopped fresh cilantro.
 Serve over rice with lime wedges on the side.

 Vegetarian Cauliflower Curry

 If you're looking for more of a vegetarian option, you can use the same technique with some handfuls of baby spinach, two (15-ounce) cans of cooked chickpeas, a bunch of mustard greens, or a head of cauliflower cut into florets.